postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Published to network" src="https://assets.postman.com/postman-docs/private-api-high-level-overview-v8.jpg"/>

-**Add to Private API Network** will display if you haven't yet added the API to the private network.
+**Add to Private API Network** will display if you haven't added the API to the private network.

 <img alt="Add to Private API Network" src="https://assets.postman.com/postman-docs/add-to-private-api-network-v8.jpg"/>